linneuniversitetet/University-Projects/README.md

 # Courses-Overview

 Welcome 👋 to the **Courses-Overview** repository!
-This student-led repository serves as a hub for assignments and materials from Linnaeus University's Faculty of Computer Science (2018-2021). 🚨 Note: **This is not an official Linnaeus University resource**.
-The content is shared under the [MIT License](LICENSE).
+This student-led repository serves as a hub for assignments and materials from Linnaeus University's Faculty of Computer Science (2018-2021). ***Note***🚨:warning:: **This is not an official Linnaeus University resource**.

 ## Courses Included